Get started¶

 sudo microceph status

-You have successfully deployed a Ceph cluster on a single node.
-Remember that we had three services running upon bootstrapping the cluster.
-Note that we now have four services running, including a new osd service.
+Remember that we had three services running when the cluster was bootstrapped.
+Note that we now have four services running, including the newly added osd

-Enable RGW
+Enable RGW¶

-Enable the RGW daemon on your node
+Enable the RGW daemon on your node¶

 sudo microceph enable rgw